Obesity & Weight Loss Surgery: A Comprehensive Guide to Shedding Excess Pounds and Gaining Life Back

 Types of Obesity

-• Central obesity (belly fat) – the most dangerous kind.
+• Central obesity (belly fat): The most dangerous type, linked to metabolic disorders.

 Causes of Obesity

-Hypothyroidism, PCOS, Cushing’s syndrome, and certain medications can make weight management a nightmare.
+Conditions such as hypothyroidism, PCOS, Cushing’s syndrome, and certain medications can make weight management harder.

 Health Risks Linked to Obesity

-Being obese doesn’t just affect how you look — it takes a serious toll on your health.
+Obesity doesn’t just change how you look — it deeply impacts your overall health.

-Fat around the neck area can block airways during sleep — leading to poor rest, snoring, and fatigue.
+• Sleep Apnea: Fat around the neck can block airways during sleep, causing poor rest, snoring, and fatigue.

 Non-Surgical Weight Loss Options